A guide to driving in Luxembourg, from general road rules and parking to traffic offenses, road safety, and fuel.

 Road support and car insurance in Luxembourg

-Car insurance in Luxembourg is only applicable to residents who live in Luxembourg.
+Car insurance in Luxembourg is only applicable to residents who live in Luxembourg, although there are many insurance options to choose from in Luxembourg.
 If you have moved to Luxembourg with a car, it must be insured with a minimum of third party insurance to cover vehicle damage.
 Other insurance like theft, fire, and vandalism are options but can be covered in a comprehensive option called Assurance Casco.
 Once you receive the car insurance slip, called the green card (carte verte), it must be kept in your car at all times as proof of insurance.
 The third-party-insurance price depends on the car’s age and model, as well as the driver’s age and driving record.

 Along with your proof of insurance will be an accident report sheet to keep together in your car at all times.
 In the case of an accident, this form (called constant) should be filled out and present to your insurance company within five to eight days of your report.
 The form will ask for the accident location, witness names, and the names of drivers involved including driver’s license details and insurance details from the other drivers.
 If the accident has to do with a parked car and the owner is absent, it’s customary to leave your name and contact details on a piece of paper on the window.

 Sign up for the Automobile Club de Luxembourg (ACL) in case you run into car trouble in Luxembourg.
 The ACL auto association helps with roadside service in Luxembourg and with Luxembourg registered cars abroad.